-The main region currently being supported is the Great Lakes area of Central Africa where many countries are affected by past or present civil wars, such as DR Congo, Rwanda, Burundi and Uganda.
+The main region being supported is the Great Lakes area of Central Africa where many countries are affected by past or present civil wars, such as DR Congo, Rwanda, Burundi and Uganda.
 Local women’s rights organisations have very few resources but nonetheless provide essential assistance for survivors and their families.
 To strengthen their work and promote local approaches to providing aid, medica mondiale established its Grant Program, providing carefully chosen local partners with finances and expert advice.
 At least 80 per cent of the grant program is designated for this region.
-In 2015, 13 women's rights organisations benefited from support to help them supply and advise survivors of sexualised and gender-specific violence.
+In 2016, 8 women's rights organisations benefited from support to help them supply and advise survivors of sexualised and gender-specific violence.

 - UN figures report 1,244 women being raped across DR Congo in the three months from January to March 2010 alone.
 The International Rescue Committee has documented 40,000 cases of gender-specific violence in DR Congo from 2003 to 2007.
 The number of unreported cases is probably much higher.